RealAd-hocModeSupport/information/problem.md

-# What is wrong with Ad-hoc Mode support at the moment?
+# What is wrong with ad-hoc mode support at the moment?

 ## Alternatives?
 Not really.